mapbiomas-brazil/cerrado/1-general-map/README.md

 ```
 [Link to script](https://code.earthengine.google.com/2fe1a3f5958c0f22901e5541a1fd6429)

-## Step02_calcArea.js
+## 02_computeProportion.js
-Compute area (*squared-kilometer*) for each class in each classification region.
-These calculations are used as input in next steps to balance training samples.
+Calculates the area of each class in each classification region.
+These calculations will estimate the number of training samples in each class.

 ## Step03_samplePoints.js
 Sort 7,000 sample points over stable pixels distributed proportionally to each class area for each region (x38).